MicrosoftDocs/cpp-docs/docs/windows/associating-menu-commands-with-status-bar-text-in-mfc-applications.md

 ms.author: "mblome"
 ms.workload: ["cplusplus", "uwp"]
 ---
-# Associating Menu Commands with Status Bar Text in C++ MFC Applications
+# Associating Menu Commands with Status Bar Text in MFC Applications

-Your application can display descriptive text for each of the menu commands a user may select.
+Your MFC application can display descriptive text for each of the menu commands a user may select.
 You do this by assigning a text string to each menu command using the **Prompt** property in the **Properties** window.
 If you have a string in the [string table](../windows/string-editor.md) whose ID is the same as the command, an MFC application will automatically display this string resource in the status bar of the running application when a user hovers over a menu item.

 ### To associate a menu command with a status bar text string